To provide you with the best experience, cookies are used on this site. Find out more here.

 River Thames passenger boat trips run daily subject to river conditions or why not jump on the Windsor Duck, an amphibious vehicle that lets you enjoy both road and river!
 Check out our Thames Trail page for more inspiration.

-Golden Tours' carefully-designed route journeys through Windsor, Eton and Datchet ensuring visitors see all the must-see sights the area has to offer (running from 22 March 2025).
+Golden Tours' carefully-designed route journeys through Windsor, Eton and Datchet ensuring visitors see all the must-see sights the area has to offer (runs March to October, but please see schedule for exact dates).

-Slow down the pace and experience the wonder of Windsor Great Park by horse-drawn carriage with Windsor Carriages.
-Book on to a scheduled trip or create a bespoke experience.
+Slow down the pace, create a bespoke experience and explore the wonder of Windsor Great Park by horse-drawn carriage with Windsor Carriages.

 Windsor & Royal Borough Museum is a family-friendly museum bursting with interesting facts and interactive displays of East Berkshire (open Tuesdays and Wednesdays only).